Burmese pythons in Florida: Invasive impact

-The high reproductive potential, rapid sexual development, and longevity of Burmese pythons results in difficulty controlling the population through removal of individuals.
+The high reproductive potential, rapid sexual development, and longevity of Burmese pythons make it difficult to control the population by removing individuals.
 A typical female breeds every other year, produces a clutch of between 20 and 50 eggs, and can live for 20 years or more.

 Additionally, as predators and dietary generalists, Burmese pythons target a wide array of taxonomic groups.
 Thus, they are not dependent upon a specific prey species.
 The flexible dietary requirements of Burmese pythons enable them to survive for long periods of time without food, but when prey is readily available, they will eat regularly.

 Severe declines in mammalian populations across the Everglades may be tied to the proliferation of pythons.
-Comparisons of road surveys conducted in 1996–1997 (prior to proliferation) and 2003–2011 (after proliferation) indicated declines from 88% to 100% in the frequency of raccoon, opossum, bobcat, rabbit, fox, and other mammalian species sightings.

-Smaller declines were observed where pythons were only recently documented and the greatest mammalian abundances were observed outside of the python's current range.
+Comparisons of road surveys conducted in 1996–1997 (before proliferation) and 2003–2011 (after proliferation) indicated alarming declines in the frequency of raccoon, opossum, bobcat, rabbit, fox, and other mammalian species sightings, but the validity of the findings and specific numbers has been questioned due to methodological inconsistencies.
+Nonetheless, declines were also observed where pythons were only recently documented, and the greatest mammalian abundances were observed outside of the python's current range.
 Burmese pythons were the dominant predator of reintroduced marsh rabbits (Sylvilagus palustris) in Everglades National Park, and predation by pythons extirpated the rabbit population in less than 11 months.